What Are Orthotics?

 What Are The Benefits of Orthotics?

-Wearing orthotics can improve foot mechanics and efficiency during the time the foot is working, whether sitting, walking or running.
+Wearing custom orthotics can improve foot mechanics and efficiency during the time the foot is working, whether sitting, walking or running.
 This helps reduce abnormal tissue stress responsible for many conditions.

 Regular use of an orthotic can:

 - Maintain the normal positioning of the bones and joints in your feet, ankles, knees and hips